hazelcast/hazelcast/hazelcast-documentation/src/HazelcastSimulator/Coordinator.md

 ### Controlling Client And Workers

 By default, the provisioner starts the cluster members.
-You can also use `--memberWorkerCount` and `--clientWorkerCount` arguments to control how many members and clients you want to have.
-Please see the following example command.
+You can also use the `--memberWorkerCount` and `--clientWorkerCount` arguments to control how many members and clients you want to have.

+The following command creates a 4 node Hazelcast cluster and 8 clients, and all load will be generated through the clients.
+It also runs the `map.properties` test for a duration of 12 hours.

 ```
 coordinator --memberWorkerCount 4 --clientWorkerCount 8 --duration 12h  map.properties
 ```

-The above command creates a 4 node Hazelcast cluster and 8 clients, and all load will be generated through the clients.
-It also runs the `map.properties` test for a duration of 12 hours.

-One of the suggestions is that currently the profiles are configured with X clients and Y servers.
+Profiles are usually configured with some clients and some members.
 If you want to have members and no clients:

 ```
 coordinator --memberWorkerCount 12  --duration 12h  map.properties